 The projector would project the video of the current opponent onto a white cardboard, which is attached to the smart target.
 The player would stand face to face with the smart target and wait for the signal, which could be for example a bell sound, or the opponent's move when he reaches for his pistol.
 The signal would always come randomly, avoiding the possibility of cheating.

 After the signal is done the player and the projected virtual opponent would open fire.
 Obviously, the player would use an Old West style pistol and the video of the opponent's would change based on the player's hits.
-That is, if the player's hits miss the opponent or just are not perfect, the virtual opponent can shot several times.
+That is, if the player's hits miss the opponent or just are not perfect, the virtual opponent can shoot several times.
 Each time when the opponent shot, the emulator of the smart target would use a blank cartridge to imitate the shot.

 The app would calculate the hits caused by the virtual opponent, among other things, based on his skill level, and would report the results to the player.
 If the player wins in the gunfight, he could move on to the next, stronger opponent.